What’s special about Windermere Bay?

 The saltmarsh in Windermere Bay contains many unique saltmarsh plants, which are specifically adapted to the unique conditions and need regular water inundation to nurture them.
 This provides essential habitats, protection and food for many animals, including fish, birds, worms, snails, crabs, mammals, and insects.

-These environments also provide incredibly important system services, including storing carbon from the atmosphere, improving water quality, protecting the coastal area and reducing flood risk.
+These environments also provide incredibly important ecosystem services, including storing carbon from the atmosphere, improving water quality, protecting the coastal area and reducing flood risk.
 Healthy saltmarshes are nature’s water filters in coastal environments.

 Many of these systems exist throughout the Derwent Estuary, including several in Old Beach, Ralphs Bay and Piyura Kitina (Risdon Cove).